heheshang/AuroraPlan/Rust for Rustaceans.md

 Pin::into_inner that simply gives back the owned P if the target type is Unpin, since the Pin is essentially irrelevant!

-Asynchronous Programming 131
-Ways of Obtaining a Pin
+##### Ways of Obtaining a Pin

 With our new understanding of Pin and Unpin, we can now make progress toward using the new Future definition from Listing 8-8 that requires Pin<&mut Self>.
 The first step is to construct the required type.
 If the future type is Unpin, that step is easy—we just use Pin::new(&mut future).
 If it is not Unpin, we can pin the future in one of two main ways: by pinning to the heap or pinning to the stack.

-Let’s start with pinning to the heap.
+- Let’s start with pinning to the heap.
 The primary contract of Pin is that once something has been pinned, it cannot move.
 The pinning API takes care of honoring that contract for all methods and traits on Pin, so the main role of any function that constructs a Pin is to ensure that if the Pin itself